KonecnyA/ExData_Plotting1/CodeBook.md

 	- Columns in which specific variables can be found
 	- Character or numeric?
 	- If numeric, what format?
+	- Summaries calculated?
+	- Transformations or work performed?
 - Text of questions and responses

 [Reference](http://dss.princeton.edu/online_help/analysis/codebook.htm)

-- Modify and Update available code books with the data
-- Indicate all variables and summaries calculated, along with units
-- Describe the variables, the data, and any transformations or work performed to clean data
-- Add any other relevant information

 "The CodeBook is about the data, the README is about the code and the .R file scripts my learning adventure."